Weird Science

 Polish version is here

 Our Moon, the only natural satellite of Earth, has always exerted a profound influence on virtually all living organisms.
-From a physical and biological perspective, its mass plays a crucial stabilizing role on Earth’s axis of rotation—without this effect, sudden and unimaginably drastic climate changes would likely have prevented life from developing at all.
-Thanks to the Moon’s gravitational influence—visibly evident in tidal phenomena observable with the naked eye—Earth’s rotational speed has slowed to its current rate.
-Finally, the lunar cycle serves as a biological rhythm regulator for many organisms—for example, the coral species Acropora palmata always spawns at dusk three to four days after the full moon.
+From a physical and biological perspective, its mass plays a crucial role in stabilizing Earth’s axis of rotation.
+Without this effect, sudden and unimaginably drastic climate changes would likely have prevented life from developing at all.
+Thanks to the Moon’s gravitational pull, which is clearly visible in the tidal phenomena observable to the naked eye, Earth’s rotation has gradually slowed to its current rate.
+The lunar cycle also serves as a biological rhythm regulator for many organisms.
+For example, the coral species Acropora palmata always spawns at dusk three to four days after the full moon.

-For humans, the Moon—being the nearest celestial body and possessing surface features visible to the naked eye—has influenced our culture and imagination for centuries.
-This is evident in traditional calendars used by followers of many religions or the division of the Gregorian calendar into months and weeks.
-The lunar cycle also plays a role in religious holidays: in the Roman Catholic Church, Easter always occurs on the first Sunday after the first full moon of spring.
-In popular imagination, the crescent Moon is often associated with lovers, while the full Moon has become linked with less pleasant phenomena, such as werewolves and vampires.
+For humans, the Moon, being the nearest celestial body and possessing surface features visible to the naked eye, has influenced culture and imagination for centuries.
+This is evident in traditional calendars used by many religions, as well as in the division of the Gregorian calendar into months and weeks.
+The lunar cycle also determines the timing of certain religious holidays.
+In the Roman Catholic Church, for instance, Easter always falls on the first Sunday after the first full moon of spring.
+In popular imagination, the crescent moon is often associated with lovers, while the full moon has long been linked with less pleasant symbols such as werewolves and vampires.

 Observing our natural satellite is relatively simple and highly rewarding.
-No specialized equipment is required for basic observations—a good pair of binoculars, a small telescope, or a camera with adequate zoom is perfectly sufficient.
+No specialized equipment is needed for basic observations.
+A good pair of binoculars, a small telescope, or a camera with sufficient zoom is perfectly adequate.

 Observation